go-task/task/docs/usage.md

 If a summary is missing, the description will be printed.
 If the task does not have a summary or a description, a warning is printed.

-Please note: *showing the summary will not execute the command*
+Please note: *showing the summary will not execute the command*.

 ## Silent mode